Forecast Details for Orlando, FL

 Recent Locations: Orlando, FL

-Sunday Night: Showers likely and possibly a thunderstorm before 2am, then a chance of showers between 2am and 5am, then a chance of showers and thunderstorms after 5am.
-Mostly cloudy, with a low around 72.
-Southeast wind around 10 mph.
+Sunday Night: Showers likely and possibly a thunderstorm before 8pm, then a chance of showers and thunderstorms between 8pm and 2am.
+Partly cloudy, with a low around 76.
+South wind around 5 mph.
 Chance of precipitation is 60%.

-Monday Night: Showers and possibly a thunderstorm before 2am, then a chance of showers.
-Low around 69.
-Southeast wind 5 to 10 mph.
-Chance of precipitation is 80%.
+Monday Night: Showers and thunderstorms likely.
+Partly cloudy, with a low around 74.
+South southwest wind around 5 mph.
+Chance of precipitation is 60%.

-Tuesday: A chance of showers, with thunderstorms also possible after 2pm.
-Mostly sunny, with a high near 85.
-West southwest wind 5 to 10 mph.
-Chance of precipitation is 50%.
+Tuesday: Showers and thunderstorms likely.
+Partly sunny, with a high near 90.
+South wind around 5 mph.
+Chance of precipitation is 70%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!